OpenSourceOV/clamp-image-capture-instructions/instructions.md

     The script will open a preview to check everything is OK.
 If not press CTRL-C to exit or adjust as required.
 Press Enter to start the capture process.

-### Measure plant water status
+### Measuring plant water status

 At regular intervals take measurements of the plant water potential by removing leaves and measuring using a scholander pressure chamber.

 For more continuous and autonomous measurements use an [ICT Stem Psychrometer](http://www.ictinternational.com/products/psy1/psy1-stem-psychrometer/).
-In this case attach the psychrometer to the stem **before** fixing the sample in the clamp.
+When using a psychrometer attach the psychrometer to the stem **before** fixing the sample in the clamp.